awsdocs/aws-cloudhsm-user-guide/doc_source/install-pkcs11-v3.md

-# Install PKCS \#11 library Client SDK 3<a name="install-pkcs11-v3"></a>
+# Installing Client SDK 3 for PKCS \#11 library<a name="install-pkcs11-v3"></a>

 ## Prerequisites for Client SDK 3<a name="pkcs11-library-prerequisites"></a>

 The PKCS \#11 library requires the AWS CloudHSM client\.

-If you haven't installed and configured the AWS CloudHSM client, do that now by following the steps at [Install the client \(Linux\)](install-and-configure-client-linux.md)\.
+If you haven't installed and configured the AWS CloudHSM client, do that now by following the steps at [Install the client \(Linux\)](cmu-install-and-configure-client-linux.md)\.
 After you install and configure the client, use the following command to start it\.

 ------
 #### [ Amazon Linux ]